Voraes/blog/src/content/posts/Rendering-Guide.md

 So the so called "islands" are independent of each other so to speak, and when the view(screen) of the users need to "see" one of the "islands", them, it gets rendered.

-More technically speaking, the "islands" have placeholders that contain the server side rendered HTML.
+The "islands" have placeholders that contain the server side rendered HTML.
 Them, when the client needs to show them to the users, they get "hydrated" on the client.
 A way of understanding is of containers in a web app

 ![Island Rendering](https://res.cloudinary.com/wedding-website/image/upload/v1596766231/islands-architecture-1.png)